 “We need to be able to measure that for them and come back to them with a business case,” he said.
 “It’s a luxury that we have the [customer] data, so we can measure very precisely the impact of these innovations.
 Once you define your objectives upfront — are you trying to drive incremental orders, take cost out of the business, increase frequency with existing customers- you can take specific actions then measure against it.
 We are very disciplined in that analysis, and that’s been crucial in the high hit rate that we’ve had on successfully launching a lot of innovations over the last decade.”

-D’Elia is bullish about voice for not only discovery, but to further take friction out of the ordering process and help them interact with customers through the ordering and delivery process.
+D’Elia is bullish about voice technology to further take friction out of the ordering process and help them interact with customers through the ordering and delivery process.

 “We’ve become famous for our pizza tracker, and voice is another technology that can enhance the tracker experience and really create more transparency between us and the customer.
 It’s an area where there’s going to be great innovation.”

-Its emphasis on technology has helped Domino’s achieve more than half its global sales through digital, and nearly 70% in the U.S. As a marketing executive, D’Elia is relentlessly focused on using technology to make things easier for customers — every consumer brand can learn from this.
+Domino’s emphasis on technology has helped the company achieve more than half its global sales through digital, and nearly 70% in the U.S. As a marketing executive, D’Elia is relentlessly focused on using technology to make things easier for customers — a practice every retail leader can learn from.